 Responsible Officer (Job Title) Head of Transport Implementation Timetable (dd/mm/yy) 31/10/16 Management Comments Joint Transport Policy Force Policy Officer, Corporate Development and Change to be consulted regarding document control and approval process.
-It should be noted this is a Transport Services only Policy as it was determined the Policy was more aligned to a standard operating procedures.
+It should be noted this is a Transport Services only Policy as it was determined the Policy was more aligned to a standard operating procedure.
 The standard operating procedures are in the process of being updated to reflect T13 restructure and process changes.
-Priority 73 Recommendation The Joint Transport Policy be subject to document control and approval process and current operating procedures should be updated and maintained.
-Finding The Joint Transport Strategy is The Joint Transport Policy be supported by the Joint Transport Policy, including security of subject to document control and Policy, including security of approval process and current constabulary vehicles V6.
-This was operating procedures should be reviewed as part of the audit and it updated and maintained.
-The document or approval process and current of operating procedures which has recorded within it.
-There is an index of operating procedures which has recorded within it.
-There is an index of operating procedures which has recorded within the reorganisation of the department.
+Priority N Recommendation The Joint Transport Policy be subject to document control and approval process and current operating procedures should be updated and maintained.
+Finding The Joint Transport Strategy is The Joint Transport Policy be supported by the Joint Transport Subject to document control and Policy, including security of approval process and current Constabulary vehicles V6.
+This was operating procedures V6.
+This was operating procedures in o date for the document or approval process recorded within it.
+There is an index of operating procedures which has recently been prepared as a result of the reorganisation of the department.
 At the time of the audit these had not been fully completed.
-Risk Area Directed Report Ref 0
+Risk Area Directed Report Ref 7